 You can hire rowboats, go SUP-ping, canoe, kayak or even rent a paddleboat, which would make for a great date activity.

 The ferries in the city aren’t just confined to the harbour.
 In fact, the very first ferry route in Sydney cruised all the way up the Parramatta River.

-A very historic site in Parra is Elizabeth Farm, a Sydney Living Museum and one of the oldest homes in Australia.
+A very historic site in Parra is Elizabeth Farm, both a museum and one of the oldest homes in Australia.